and Revenue Administration

 from the end of the corporation's taxation year.
 A return is considered to be filed on the date it is received by TRA.
 The return may be sent

-by mail, fax, or courier service or hand-delivered to TRA.
+by mail, fax, courier or hand-delivered to TRA.

 - A complete return can be filed in one of the following formats: